 First to explain why we sometimes talk about respondents and sometimes about patients.
 Of course a respondent is someone who either answers a survey or about whom a survey is answered by someone else.
-Either way the survey belongs to that respondent.
-A patient is of course someone who receive health care.
-As GemsTracker is build for health care institutions in most existing projects respondents are patients, but there is no reason why they could not be truckers, butchers, mail man or just any other group of random respondents.
-That is why internally GemsTracker revers to respondents (we even hunt down the use of the word patient in the core library) but use a default English translation that does not but translate 'respondent' into 'patient'.
+Either way, the survey belongs to that respondent.
+A patient is of course someone who receives health care.
+In most existing projects GemsTracker is build for health care institutions, and so respondents are patients, but there is no reason why they could not be truckers, butchers, mail man or just any other group of respondents.
+That is why internally GemsTracker refers to respondents (we even hunt down the use of the word patient in the core library) but use a default English translation that does not but translate 'respondent' into 'patient'.

 To change the displayed columns copy library/Gems/controllers/RespondentController.php' to application/controllers/RespondentController.php'.
 GemsTracker automatically sees the new RespondentController.php file and starts using that controller.
 RespondentController.php is an empty stub that inherits all functionality from Gems_Default_RespondentAction.
-This allows you to overrule or extend the default functionality without have to copy the code, with all the maintenance issues this entails.
+This allows you to overrule or extend the default functionality without having to copy the code, with all the maintenance issues this entails.